-Background: Odontogenic infections range from peripheral abscesses to superficial and deep infections that lead to severe infections in the head and neck area that may threaten the patient's life.
-This study aimed to define the bacterial isolates responsible for orofacial infection of odontogenic origin and their susceptibility patterns to drugs in order to provide a better understanding of dental infection management in Yemen.
-Methods: The study was conducted on a selected group of patients, regardless of age and gender, who suffer from moderate to severe orofacial infections of odontogenic origin and were admitted to the dental clinic at the Republican University Hospital in Sana'a city.
-Pus samples were collected and the bacteria were identified by cultivation in suitable medium and then identified by standard bacteriological techniques.
+Background: Odontogenic infections vary from minor abscesses to superficial and deep infections that lead to acute infections in the head and neck area that may threaten the patient's life.
+The objectives of this study are to identify bacteria accountable for orofacial infection of odontogenic origin and patterns of their susceptibility to drugs in order to provide a superior understanding of dental infection management in Yemen.

+Methods: The study was conducted on a selected group of patients, regardless of gender and age, who suffer from severe to moderate orofacial infections of odontogenic origin and were admitted to the dental clinic at the Republican University Hospital in Sana'a city.
+Sample of pus was collected and the bacteria were identified by cultivation in suitable medium and then identified by standard bacteriological techniques.
 Antimicrobial susceptibility testing was also performed using the Kirby-Bauer disc diffusion method.

-Result: A total of 118 cases were positive for bacterial culture, 63 males and 55 females ranged between 5 and 65 years of age, most of them in the age group> 45 years (39.8%), 51.7% had dental abscesses and 48.3% had periodental abscesses.
-Staphylococcus aureus, Bacteroides spp. and S. epidermidis were isolated from patients with dental abscesses, Staphylococcus aureus, Bacteroides spp., S. epidermidis and S. pyogens from perio-Dental abscesses.
+Result: A total of 118 cases were positive for bacterial culture, 63 males and 55 females ranged between 5 and 65 years of age, most of them in the age group >45 years (39.8%), 51.7% had dental abscesses and 48.3% had periodental abscesses.
+Staphylococcus aureus, Bacteroides species and Staphylococcus epidermidis were isolated from patients with dental abscesses, Staphylococcus aureus, Bacteroides species, Staphylococcus epidermidis and Streptococcus pyogens from perio-dental abscesses.
 The most prevalent bacteria were Staphylococcus aureus (about 63% of the total isolates), more than 40% of which were resistant to ceftizoxime, calithromycin, augmentin, tetracyclines, erythromycin and oxacillin.
-While S. epidermidis showed less antibiotic resistance than Staphylococcus aureus.
 As for the Bacteroids species, it was sensitive to metronidazole and clindamycin (100%), augmentin (98.6%), calrithromycin (94.4%) and finally vancomycin (76.1%).

-Conclusion: A high prevalence of bacterial isolates was found, and Staphylococcus aureus was predominant.
-Most of the bacteria were resistant to different classes of antibiotics.
+Conclusion: An elevated occurrence of bacterial isolates was discovered, and Staphylococcus aureus was dominant.
+Most of the isolated bacteria were resistant to diverse classes of antibiotics.
 Appropriate antibiotics should be administered based on the bacterial isolates, culture sensitivity, and clinical course of disease.